MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 - Learn SQL
 - Learn Git

-There's also some fun activities on Codecademy, so feel free to take detours.
+There are also some fun activities on Codecademy, so feel free to take detours.
 Remember, the goal here is to have fun.
 Try to commit an hour or two to this each day until you're finished if you can.